brookefishback/car-dealership/README.md

 #So you two are going to deliver a Car Dealership Sales Management solution that adheres to the following requirements:
 #1.
 Maintains a database of customers who have interacted with sales, including name and phone number
 #2.
 Sells at least 1 model of vehicle with at least 5 customizable options.
 These options can either be chosen as part of a trim level, or fully customized.
 #3.
 The result of the sales process should be a screen that displays a work order for the vehicle - basically just a list of the options to be included.
-Think like an order ticket at a restaurant, so the vehicle can be built.
+Think like an order ticket at a restaurant, so the vehicle can be built